 Create a festive wreath to welcome in the New Year!
 This DIY New Years wreath is made from fabric and ribbon.
 Grab the free template and follow the tutorial to create your own pillow wreath!

 Create a wreath you can enjoy for the month of January – a DIY New Years Wreath!
 This pillow wreath is a great beginner sewing project that is perfect to replace your holiday wreaths and welcome in the new year.
 I used fabrics in silver, black and gold colors.
 I had a some of them on hand already from a fat stack and then found two more prints with New Year’s Eve images of clocks, confetti and starts to tie the entire project together!

-I made this wreath a few years ago and each year I update the little chalkboard sign that hangs in the center to include the new year.
-If you don’t want to have to keep updating this, skip the year and just write “Happy New Year!”.
+I first made this wreath six years ago and have hung it up each January since then.
+A cute chalkboard hangs in the center of my wreath displaying the new year, 2023.
+It is easy to update or replace each year.
 You can also skip the little chalkboard all-together as the wreath is so festive on it’s own!

 DIY New Years Wreath

 For this wreath, I chose to use five different coordinating fabrics.
 I made seven of pillows from each fabric and ended up with 35 pillows.
 Three of the five prints came from a fat quarter bundle I purchased with my mom from our local quilt store.
 The other two prints we purchased separately, the star print and New Year’s Eve print.
 The fabrics were all black, white, gold and silver and went together beautifully.

 You can make this pillow wreath many different ways using charm packs, fabric scraps or mixing and matching fabrics you find at the store.
 A few helpful tips!

 - Choose fabrics with colors that coordinate well together.
 Sometimes sticking to a specific color palette or just a few colors helps!

 - Mix and match different patterns like stripes, polka dots, prints or solids.